kwabena-bamfo/deeplearning-computervision/README.md

 # deep-learning-computer-vision
-A project that explores deep learning for computer vision in the welding industry
+Powerpoint presentation for a final project that explored deep learning for computer vision in the welding industry